chat icon

 5. Sophisticated Software with Intelligent Shutdown Management

 In some cases, repeater shutdown from signal overload is unavoidable.
-In fact, as a rule, the FCC requires commercial repeaters to shut down if the signal reaches a certain threshold on a particular band.
+In fact, as a rule, the FCC requires commercial cell signal boosters to shut down if the signal reaches a certain threshold on a particular band.
 Unfortunately, many repeaters simply stop working in these instances.
 Worse, they often require a professional installer to come out and readjust the equipment, costing your business time and money.

 Instead, look for repeaters with advanced software featuring intelligent shutdown management.
 These devices monitor incoming signals continuously and handle signal surges gracefully.
 When a surge does happen, they make immediate signal adjustments, allowing the repeater to continue operation in many cases.
 And when the signal does surge strongly enough, they manage proper shutdown and power cycling so your repeater is working again in short order.